Last updated: April 11, 2023

 Once you have the basics of kayaking down, it’s time to transfer into the fishing world.
 That’s right - we made it!
 Casting from a kayak efficiently can be tricky from the start because there is a bit of a learning curve.

-Unless you have a fancy fishing kayak which is stable enough to stand on, you will need to tweak your casting technique to work well being that low to the water.
+Unless you have one of the top kayaks for fishing which is stable enough to stand on, you will need to tweak your casting technique to work well being that low to the water.
 You may feel a bit unstable at first, but trusting the kayak is key to being comfortable and casting effectively.

 Also, be aware of your surroundings.
 Because you cannot perform a low circle cast below the waist as you would on land, you do not want to hook any trees or structures above your head or behind you.